borgbackup/borg/README.rst

     and authenticity is verified using HMAC-SHA256.

 Off-site backups
-    darc can store data on any remote host accessible over SSH as long as darc is installed.
+    attic can store data on any remote host accessible over SSH as long as attic is installed.

 What do I need?
 ---------------
-Darc requires Python 3.2 or above to work.
-Besides Python darc also requires msgpack-python and sufficiently recent OpenSSL (>= 1.0.0).
+Attic requires Python 3.2 or above to work.
+Besides Python attic also requires msgpack-python and sufficiently recent OpenSSL (>= 1.0.0).

 How do I install it?
 --------------------
 ::

-  $ pip install darc
+  $ pip install Attic

 Where are the docs?
 -------------------
-Go to https://pythonhosted.org/darc/ for a prebuilt version of the docs.
+Go to https://pythonhosted.org/Attic/ for a prebuilt version of the docs.
 You can also build them yourself form the docs folder.

 Where are the tests?
 --------------------
-The tests are in the darc/testsuite package.
+The tests are in the attic/testsuite package.
 To run the test suite use the following command::

-  $ python -m darc.testsuite.run
+  $ python -m attic.testsuite.run

 Contribute
 ----------
 Found a bug?
-Have any ideas to improve darc?
-Add bug reports and feature requests to the `issue tracker <https://github.com/jborg/darc/issues>`_.
+Have any ideas to improve attic?
+Add bug reports and feature requests to the `issue tracker <https://github.com/jborg/attic/issues>`_.

 You can also ask the author a question directly by `email <mailto:jonas@borgstrom.se>`_.